Queen Margaret University: New campus

 In 2007–2008, the university brought together students from its three campuses in Edinburgh by moving to a new purpose-built campus near Musselburgh, East Lothian.
 Costing £100 million, the new campus covers 35 acre and holds educational buildings, a students union, a small gym and halls of residence of more than 800 rooms.

 QMU has been "touted as the country's greenest University campus".
 The campus was designed by Dyer Architects to exceed current environmental standards and sets a new benchmark in sustainable design.
 The entire development transformed a 35 acre site from low-grade farmland into landscaped parkland.

 The new campus was officially opened by Her Majesty the Queen on 4 July 2008.

 In June 2015, Queen Margaret University announced it would hold public consultations for plans to build a new innovation park and shopping hub on open land around the Musselburgh campus.
 Site proposals are being developed by CAM-SCI, a Cambridge-based economic consultancy, which has developed science parks across the UK.

 Learning Resource Centre

 The Learning Resource Centre (LRC) comprises approximately 4500 m2 of the main academic building.
 Located at the heart of the campus, it provides library, IT and AV services to students, staff and visitors of the university.
 The LRC consists of a facility for both directed and self-directed study, based on an integrated library and information service provision.
 The LRC has 1,000 study spaces organised as a mixture of silent and group study areas, bookable group study rooms, training rooms, assistive technology, student learning support and a postgraduate study room.

-Education Resource Centre
+Media Services

-The Education Resource Centre provides audio-visual services to the university.
+The Media Services department provides audio-visual services to the university.
 This includes the provision of AV equipment in classrooms and lecture theatres as well as more specialised services such as graphics, photography, video-conferencing and TV studio facilities.